 When to go hiking in Sierra Nevada

 Any season, including winter, is good for hiking the Sierra Nevada of Spain – much like Sardinia.
-The position in Southern Europe is very favorable, but keep in mind that the highest peaks may not be accessible in the winter months because of snow and ice.
+Its position in Southern Europe is very favorable, but keep in mind that the highest peaks may not be accessible in the winter months because of snow and ice.
 However, the temperatures are pleasant on the foothills even in the winter, and the views from there are equally beautiful.

 I wouldn’t recommend hiking Sierra Nevada in the summer, definitely not the foothills, as it may simply be too hot.
 The peaks may give a break from the heat.
-In any case, keep in mind that wheather can turn to the worst all of a sudden and it may rain even in the summer.
+In any case, keep in mind that the weather can turn to the worst all of a sudden and it may rain even in the summer.